-Requests for online coursework to be taken for credit should be made in writing to the student's guidance counselor at least four weeks in advance of the course start date.
+Requests for online coursework from providers other than WHS to be taken for credit should be made in writing to the student's guidance counselor at least four weeks in advance of the course start date.
 Approvals for online coursework will be made on a case-by-case basis by guidance in conjunction with school administration.
 While Westwood High School is supportive of online learning opportunities, it is important to note that students are not able to take a course online that is already offered at WHS unless the course does not fit into the student's schedule.

-Online Learning Grading and Credit Approval
+Grading and Credit Approval

-All online coursework taken for credit must be approved in advance of the course start date.
+All online coursework taken for credit from a provider other than WHS must be approved in advance of the course start date.
 Students are able to take a limited number of online courses to count toward graduation requirements.
 If a student chooses to take an online course for credit, Westwood High School reserves the right to review coursework, curriculum, and instructional practices of all online courses to determine appropriateness and fit within the scope of Westwood High School's program of studies and graduation requirements to make determinations regarding awarding of credit for online coursework.
 Courses that are approved for individual credit to students will be awarded credits and a grade following successful completion of the course and awarding of grades by the online content provider.

-Online Learning Coursework Deadlines
+Outside Coursework Deadlines

-Westwood High School cooperates with several online providers to make online learning opportunities available to students.
+Westwood High School cooperates with several online providers to make online learning opportunities outside of WHS available to students.
 Because online coursework is developed, managed, and assessed by independent providers, the deadlines and grading practices of the providers are firm and non-negotiable.
-As a result, extensions, incompletes, and other adjustments to the online learning curriculum, calendar, or coursework are not available.
+As a result, extensions, Incompletes, and other adjustments to the online learning curriculum, calendar, or coursework are not available.